 When it comes to the best comics of 2018 or any year since 2012 for that matter there is no surprise to anyone that Saga is in there.
-Written by Brian K. Vaughan and illustrated by Fiona Staples, Saga has been one of the top performing comics of all times winning numerous awards along the way.
+Written by Brian K. Vaughan and illustrated by Fiona Staples, Saga has been one of the top-performing comics of all time winning numerous awards along the way.

 Written and Illustrated by Sean Murphy and colors by Matt Hollingsworth this is one Batman comic series you won't want to miss.

-In a world where Joker is cured from his insanity and with a goal to repay Gotham for all his previous mistakes, he hunts down the one real enemy of Gotham.
+In a world where Joker is cured of his insanity and with a goal to repay Gotham for all his previous mistakes, he hunts down the one real enemy of Gotham.
 Batman.

 Writer Jeff Lemire and artist Andrea Sorrentino is the creative team behind huge successes such as Old Man Logan and Green Arrow but if that wasn't enough they reunited to give us this on-going comic series.

 Gideon Falls is a rural mystery filled with horror, death, darkness, religion, and mental illness.
 What a combination of things!

 As a huge fan of horror comics and graphic novels, I have to say that I was hooked the minute I started reading the first issue.